Our website uses cookies for statistical purposes.

 The Korean tax registration requires all local businesses to record their accounting using the double-entry method.

-In order to ease the burden on your staff, you can rely on our bookkeeping services that respect the tax legislation.
+In order to ease the burden on your staff, you can rely on the bookkeeping services provided by our Korean accountants who respect the tax legislation.
 From this point of view, we can:

 • enter all financial transactions;